Private water supply registration and quality of supply

-The quality of water from a private supply has to be tested regularly by the environmental health department if it serves over 50 people and/or provides a supply to a domestic setting where is commercial or public activity.
+The quality of water from a private supply has to be tested regularly by the environmental health department if it serves over 50 people and/or provides a supply to a domestic setting where there is commercial or public activity.
 A private water supply is unlikely to have been treated for public consumption in the same way as water provided by Scottish Water.

 - is used just by you and your family, the frequency of the testing is likely to be as often as required to make sure the quality is up to the standard set by law.
 You will have to request that it is tested by the local authority.
 This is classed as a Type B supply (legal note 1)

 - provides water for 50 or more people in domestic premises.
 This is classed as a Type A supply.
 It could be tested as often as every three months if the local authority considers that the source of the water may provide an unpredictable quality.
 It has to be of a particular standard before it can be acceptable for drinking (legal note 2).
 You will have to share the cost of the fees for testing with other home owners who get the supply.

 If you rent a property with a private water supply it has to be tested regularly to make sure it is good quality.
 The fees for this should be paid by the owner of the property but you may want to check if it is included in your rent as some landlords may try to pass the cost on to the tenant.
 This may be a matter for negotiation.